Synthesis Essay & AP Lang: Examples, How to Write & Tips

 Body Paragraph 1:

-• Topic Sentence: Government intervention is a crucial factor in fighting climate change.
+Topic Sentence: Government policy is a major factor in reducing climate harm.

-• Source A: Governments can implement policies like carbon taxes (Source A).
+Source A: Governments can use policies such as carbon taxes.

 Body Paragraph 2:

-• Source D: Research shows that reducing meat consumption can significantly lower personal carbon footprints (Source D).
+Source D: One source may show that reducing meat consumption lowers personal carbon footprints.

 Conclusion:

-• This approach can be time-consuming since it requires you to manage both source integration and argument development in each paragraph.
+This structure can take too much time because it asks you to manage source integration and argument development at once.

 3. By Topic (Point-by-Point): Recommended for AP Lang Synthesis Essay